chavo1/move-state/README.md

-# Example Terraform Move state
+# Example Terraform Move a Module to Another State (Atlas)

 ## Clone the repo